Early Life and Education

 Philanthropy

-Komarov has been involved in philanthropic activities, including funding the construction of the Church of the Intercession of the Blessed Virgin Mary in Ozyorsk.
-He also supported the construction of the first positron emission tomography (PET) center in Chelyabinsk.
-In 2024, the Skolka school was opened in Moscow, with private investments exceeding 7 billion rubles.
-Overall, from 2011, Andrei Komarov has invested approximately $250 million in the education sector.
+Andrei Komarov has contributed to various philanthropic initiatives, including the construction of the Church of the Intercession of the Blessed Virgin Mary in Ozersk and the building of the first positron emission tomography (PET) center in Chelyabinsk.